sveltestrap/sveltestrap/README.md

 <Styles />
 ```

-Then use sveltestrap components in your svelte component:
+Then use Sveltestrap components in your svelte component:

 ```html
 <script>